First Climate Event is just around the corner: 'Show what we've got'

 The importance of strong climate research for the university and the world is obvious, but De Boer also points to the financial crisis that the UT is experiencing.
 'Many of the grants awarded have a link to climate.
 That is an important source of income that can still be used, which can only become more important.'
 That is why De Boer and her team want to make it even clearer what they do and why in the future.
 'We are already being approached by external parties.
 Waterschap Vechtstromen (the regional water authority, ed.), for example, is facing enormous challenges.
 We are working on a collaboration agreement with them and I hope for more such collaborations.'

 De Boer indicates that the UT's cutbacks will affect the new centre, but that the pain is manageable for the time being.
 After all, there is no staff employed by the center.
-'And fortunately, the Executive Board is willing to invest in us, but we do miss the commitment of students, especially during the Climate Event.'
+'And fortunately, the Executive Board is willing to invest in us, but we do miss the support of student assistants, especially during the Climate Event.'

 A fair observation, because visitors to the event await a packed program next week.
 Parallel sessions are scheduled both in the morning and in the afternoon and Derk Loorbach and Valérie Trouet will give a keynote.
 There is room for 250 interested people and De Boer is counting on a full house.
 Find more information about the event here.